The show hates Lisa.

 In “Lisa the Drama Queen” (Season 20 episode 9), Lisa befriends Juliet, a new girl at school, and together they create a shared imaginary kingdom called Equalia (Lisa is Gifted).
 Marge decides that Juliet is troubled, and discourages Lisa from seeing her (Lisa is Punished for her Gift).
 The girls run away and are trapped by the bullies at an abandoned restaurant; they convince Kearney to help them by telling him stories about Equalia (Lisa Needs Help from Others to Escape her Punishment).
 While Jimbo & Dolph beat Kearney up, Lisa & Juliet escape.
 But Juliet rejects Lisa, and prefers to live in Equalia.
 At the end of the episode, Lisa reads a publisher’s letter rejecting her Equalia manuscript (Everyone’s Pain is Healed, Except for Lisa’s).

 In “The Good, the Sad and the Drugly” (Season 20 episode 17), Lisa’s research skills (Lisa is Gifted) lead her to discover that the world faces total environmental destruction in the next fifty years.
 She tries to warn her class, but has an emotional breakdown (Lisa is Punished for her Gift) and is put on powerful antidepressants (Lisa Needs Help from Others to Escape her Punishment).
 The antidepressants cause her to mistake a fan for a smiling face; she comes off the drug.
-Her final job in the episode is to tell a heartbroken Bart that the best way to deal with certain issues is just to forget about them; soon Bart and Milhouse are laughing as they drive a Zamboni through the school (Everyone’s Pain is Healed Except for Lisa’s).
+Her final job in the episode is to tell a heartbroken Bart that the best way to deal with certain issues is just to face unpleasant truths; soon Bart and Milhouse are using a Zamboni to turn the school into an ice rink (Everyone’s Pain is Healed Except for Lisa’s).